Ikke Pe Ikka

 Ikke Pe Ikka is a 1994 Indian Hindi action film directed by Raj N. Sippy.
 It stars Akshay Kumar, Shantipriya, Moushumi Chatterjee, Anupam Kher and Chandni in lead roles.

 Plot

-Three brothers announce their engagement to three sisters, but their father believes that all six are too irresponsible to get married, and subsequently proposes to the girls' mother in order to sabotage their plans.
+Three brothers announce their engagement to three sisters, but the boys' father believes that all six are too irresponsible to get married, and subsequently proposes to the girls' mother in order to sabotage their plans.